Ben-Hur (1959 film): Plot

-In AD 26 (Note: The film opens in 1 BC, with a significant prologue recounting the Nativity of Jesus, before its main title card, emphasizing the "A Tale of the Christ" subtext.)
-Jerusalem, Judah Ben-Hur, a wealthy Jewish prince and merchant, lives with his mother, Miriam, and younger sister, Tirzah.
-The family's steward, Simonides, has a daughter named Esther.
-Judah grants Simonides' request for Esther to marry a freeman and grants Esther her freedom as a wedding gift.
-Apart since childhood, Judah and Esther quickly fall in love.
+The Three Wise Men, including Balthasar, visit Bethlehem to worship the infant Jesus.
+Years later, in AD 26 (Note: The film opens in 1 BC, with a significant prologue recounting the Nativity of Jesus, before its main title card, emphasizing the "A Tale of the Christ" subtext.)
+Jerusalem, Judah Ben-Hur, a wealthy Jewish prince, lives with his mother Miriam and younger sister Tirzah.
+The family's steward, Simonides, has a daughter named Esther who was born a slave and whom Judah has not seen since they were children.
+As their master, Judah (who shows affection for Esther) allows her to marry a freeman and emancipates her as a wedding gift.

-Judah's Roman childhood friend, Messala, returns to Jerusalem as commander of the Fortress Antonia.
-He fully embraces Rome's glory and imperial power while Judah remains devoted to his faith and the Jewish people's freedom.
-When Messala demands that Judah surrender potential rebels to Roman authorities, Judah refuses and cuts all ties.
+Judah's Roman childhood friend, Messala, returns to Jerusalem as tribune and second-in-command to the new Roman governor of Judea, Valerius Gratus.
+He fully embraces Rome's glory and imperial power while Judah remains devoted to his faith and to the Jewish people's freedom.
+Messala demands that Judah denounce potential Jewish rebels to him; Judah refuses, and they part as enemies.
+Later, Messala uses an innocuous incident (Gratus's horse being spooked by loose roof tiles tumbling off Judah's house) to condemn Judah to the galleys, imprison Miriam and Tirzah, and arrest Simonides.
+Judah, marched with other prisoners through Nazareth, has a brief chance encounter with Jesus Christ, who gives him water.

-The procession of Judean governor Valerius Gratus enters the city.
-As Judah and Tirzah watch from the upper terrace, loose roof tiles fall, spooking the governor's horse and throwing him off.
-Messala realizes it was accidental but condemns Judah to the galleys and imprisons Miriam and Tirzah.
-Messala also arrests Simonides.
-While he and other prisoners are transported, they stop in Nazareth.
-Denied water, Judah collapses but is revived when a carpenter gives him a drink.